top of page

 捩咁棄

 捩 Turn, twist; 咁 Like; 棄 Sloppy = Twisting sloppily.
-It means that a person being sloppy and carelessly getting the job done.
-But it could also mean that things are unorganized, so the person is agitated.
-Sometimes written as "呢咁hea"
+It means that a person is being careless and not putting in enough effort to get the job done properly.
+It could also mean that things are disorganized and causing the person to feel agitated.
+This phrase is sometimes written as

 =